 Such an amazing space needed plenty of exhibits to fill it.
-By the opening ceremony on the 1 May 1851, over 100,000 exhibits from 13,937 exhibitors had been transported across land and sea from all over the globe.
-From a British printing press to a Canadian fire engine, guests to the Great Exhibition could marvel at materials, industry and inventions from far and wide.
-They were composed of four categories - Raw Materials, Machinery, Manufactures and Sculpture and the Fine Arts.
+By the opening ceremony on the 1 May 1851, over 100,000 exhibits from 13,937 exhibitors had been transported across

 CURIOUS CROWDS

 More than six million people - equivalent to a third of the entire population of Britain at the time - visited the exhibition during its opening period between 1 May and 11 October 1851.
 The Exhibition attracted an average daily attendance of 42,831 with a peak of 109,915 visitors on 7 October 1851!